Cavaliers Could Trade At Least One Of Clarkson, Dellavedova, Henson, Knight & Thompson During 2019-20 Season

 However, though Kevin Love is currently unavailable on the trade market, the Cavaliers are still expected to make plenty of roster moves this summer and during the 2019-20 NBA season.
 According to Joe Vardon of The Athletic, the Cavaliers will consider trading at least one of their five expiring contracts before the next year’s February NBA trade deadline.
 These include Tristan Thompson, Jordan Clarkson, Matthew Dellavedova, John Henson, and Brandon Knight.

-“The Cavs have no fewer than five players entering the final years of their contracts (Thompson, Clarkson, Delly, Henson and Knight),” Vardon wrote, according to Cavaliers Nation.
+“The Cavs have no fewer than five players entering the final years of their contracts (Thompson, Clarkson, Delly, Henson, and Knight),” Vardon wrote, according to Cavaliers Nation.
 “One or more will be traded at some point during the season.
 Also, this team was among the top three in the NBA in man games lost to injury last year, in part because of the organization’s desire to pick near the top of the draft.
 So if things go south, a similar plan might follow, which would mean an amoeba-like starting five and rotation.”

 Cleveland @cavs forward @RealTristan13 at the @NBASummerLeague! #NBASummer pic.twitter.com/9a6l7F8vbg